Get Tech Tips

 The idea of specialization was strong in me when I first started.
 I wanted to be clear on what I/we did and DID NOT do so that I wouldn’t lose focus.
 It’s interesting because, in general, this trait is a good thing, but the way I practiced it was shutting down opportunities before they even had a chance to take root.

 “Don’t respond with negativity.”
 Your eyes may have just glazed over, but that was me.
 My response was always “My concern is…” or “That can’t work because…” Choose responses like “That sounds very interesting” and “Tell me more about that.”
 By allowing the conversation to proceed without adding in negative comments, I have found that we get great opportunities without over-committing.

 Stop Being Defensive

-If I am less concerned about “What I did wrong” and instead I focus on the relationship with the other person: how I can be present with them, serve them, and learn from them.
+If I am less concerned about “what I did wrong,” I can instead focus on the relationship with the other person: how I can be present with them, serve them, and learn from them.
 Show you care about a person more than defending yourself, and there is a much better chance that a negative experience turns positive.